bolaft/bannerlord-retinues/docs/index.md

 ## Doctrines

-Accomplish feats to unlock **Doctrines** as you play to gain passive bonuses and perks that enhance your retinues and custom troops over time.
+Accomplish feats to unlock Doctrines as you play to gain passive bonuses and perks that enhance your retinues and custom troops over time.
 → See: [Doctrines](.trines.md)

 ---

 ## Configuration

-The mod's behavior and features can be configured from top to bottom using the **mod config menu**.
+The mod's behavior and features can be configured from top to bottom using the mod config menu.
 → See: [Configuration](./configuration.md)